Gaurav Gautam: Bharatiya Janata Yuva Morcha Leadership

 In these roles, he was instrumental in connecting youth to the party's ideology and expanding the party's grassroots support.

 Mentorship

 Rajya Sabha MP Anil Jain was Gautam's political mentor, who significantly influenced his political approach and organizational skills.

 2024 Legislative Assembly Elections

 In the 2024 Haryana Legislative Assembly elections, Gautam contested from the Palwal constituency.
 He won a historic victory against five-time MLA Chaudhary Karan Singh Dalal, who was considered a prominent leader in South Haryana.

 Ministerial Position

 Following his electoral success, Gautam was appointed a minister of state (independent charge) in the Haryana government under Chief Minister Nayab Singh Saini, handling the portfolios of Sports, Youth Affairs, and Law.

-Gaurav Gautam's political journey is a testament to hard work, courage, and dedication to public service.
-His rapid rise in politics and commitment to social welfare have made him an emerging leader in Haryana's political landscape.
+Gaurav Gautam's political journey made him an emerging leader in Haryana's political landscape.